sourcegraph/handbook/content/ce/onboarding.md

   - Watch [Dave's Kubernetes Walkthrough video](https://drive.google.com/drive/folders/1Mqlndi3anVp9Eq8tYgVoyjodyoxsfik2?usp=sharing)
   - Ask for any help needed along the way in the #dev-chat channel
   - Update our docs where necessary
-- Participate in (or be scheduled for) the following training sessions.
-Please ask your manager or People Ops to help you find the right training sessions to join or the right training videos to watch.
+- Participate in (or watch the recording of) the following training sessions.
+Please ask your manager or People Ops to help you find the right training sessions to join if you cannot find the right training videos to watch.
-  - Goals (@dan, 30 minutes)
+  - CE Goals
-  - CE systems and processes (@dan, 1 hour)
+  - CE systems and processes
-  - Product introduction (@christina, 1 hour)
+  - Product introduction
     - Optionally request access to [Figma](https://www.figma.com/) in the #product channel on Slack
-  - Sourcegraph demo (@dan, 30 minutes)
+  - Sourcegraph demo
-  - Product deployment (@stephen, 30 minutes)
+  - Product deployment
-  - Sourcegraph data (@ericbm, 30 minutes)
+  - Sourcegraph data
+- Go through [Product](https://about.sourcegraph.com/handbook/product/onboarding) and [Engineering](https://about.sourcegraph.com/handbook/engineering/onboarding) onboarding, specifically to gain understanding of:
+  - How our product is architected, how it works together, etc. [Sourcegraph architecture](https://docs.sourcegraph.com/dev/background-information/architecture), and all the resources on that page, are a very helpful read-through (as well as a bookmark to come back to later).
+  - How product is developed here.
+  - Other ways other team members are onboarded.
-- Set up introductory calls with Distribution, Sales, Product, and Marketing team members
+- Set up introductory calls with each Engineering team manager (use https://about.sourcegraph.com/company/team to help you find who that would include), Sales, Product, and Marketing team members
 - Read our [CE handbook pages](index.md)
   - [Support](support.md)
 - Set up a Sourcegraph.com account and request access to become a site-admin in the #internal-it-tools.
 Once you have access, familiarize yourself with the site-admin page (used to manage customer accounts, license keys, etc.).
 - Obtain access to the Sourcegraph Dropbox team folder.
 You can request this in the #internal-it-tools Slack channel.
   - Get access to the "Customer contracts" folder as well.
 - Ask for a license to LinkedIn Sales Navigator tool in #sales channel
+- Read through [Architecture overview](https://docs.sourcegraph.com/dev/background-information/architecture) to understand how our application and system works.
+If you have any questions, reach out to @nicksnyder, and make sure to update/incorporate what you learned from that q&a here.

 ### General onboarding during weeks 1 and 2